 Rather than pacifying your boredom—or other negative emotions—by checking social media, keep a digital-detox journal.
 Instead of tapping and scrolling, write your feelings down using good old pen and paper.
 “Journalling is a great way to notice patterns,” Bailey says.
 “Keep your focus on something meaningful and your boredom will evaporate.”
-New research also shows that journalling could be the key to happiness.

 Don’t beat yourself up